 3 people favorited this theater

-The Central Theatre was built for the Shuberts in 1918 by Herbert J. Krapp, at the corner of Broadway and W. 47th Street, across from the Palace Theatre in Times Square.
+The Central Theatre was built for the Shubert Brothers and opened on September 9, 1918.
+It was designed by architect Herbert J. Krapp and located at the corner of Broadway and W. 47th Street, across from the Palace Theatre in Times Square.
 Seating just over 1,100, the Central Theatre was designed in an elegant French Renaissance style, and contained ornate plasterwork, gilded columns, and paintings on the auditorium walls depicting the court of Louis XVI.

 Its auditorium was topped by an oval ceiling cove, and imported European chandeliers hung from the ceiling.
 It contained a balcony, boxes and orchestra pit.
 However, its proscenium arch wasn’t very wide, and its stage, fairly small compared to most other Broadway stages.